Overview

 Representative Matters

-• Counseled insurance companies and insureds in the negotiation and settlement of large claims and coverage disputes.
+• Counseled insurance companies and insureds on large claims and coverage disputes.

 • Handled extensive asbestos litigation in multiple jurisdictions.